sulthan1866/sulthan1866/README.md

 - Projects where I can learn new tools, frameworks, and techniques.

 ### 📚 Projects I’ve Worked On:
+- **Habit Teacker**: A web app with which users can schedule and track daily habits.
 - **StudyCards**: A web app that helps users test knowledge using flash cards (MCQ questions).
-(Tech: Spring Boot, Vite, React, TypeScript)
 - Other personal projects: **Tic-Tac-Toe game, a calculator, a to-do list app, and more!**

 ### ⚡ Fun Fact: